Cuba–Haiti relations: History

 In 1492, Christopher Columbus had landed on the Cuban shores of Holguín which declared as "the most beautiful land human eyes had ever seen".
 Columbus had also landed on the island of Hispaniola (present-day Haiti) on his first voyage to the Americas, establishing a settlement called "La Navidad" near the coastal city of Cap-Haïtien which became the first European colony established in the New World during the Age of Exploration as the Spanish began to create permanent settlements on Cuba and Hispaniola.
-While Cuba remained Spanish control, the Western third of Hispaniola was ceded to France of what will become known as the new French colony of Saint-Domingue, which imported thousands of African slaves from their homelands and bought them into the Americas to work on sugar plantations with coffee, cotton, tobacco and rum for Europe.
+The Spanish led to the catastrophic decline of the Taíno population, often characterized as genocide through slavery in mines, massacres, and forced labor under the encomienda system, the population was decimated from an estimated high of hundreds of thousands to near total extinction within a few decades resulting in one of the earliest and most severe colonial genocides in the Americas.
+While Cuba remained Spanish control, the Western third of Hispaniola was ceded to France of what will become known as the new French colony of Saint-Domingue, which imported thousands of African slaves from their homelands (including Angola) and bought them into the Americas to work on sugar plantations with coffee, cotton, tobacco and rum for Europe.
 The British siege of Havana had decided to attack the Spanish fortress as well as the naval base and would remain under British control until 1763 during the Seven Years' War against the French that happened at the Battle of Cap-Français.
 In 1791, with the French Revolution commenced that affected Toussaint Louverture, Jean-Jacques Dessalines and Henri Christophe along with their black soldiers, the Haitian Revolution had begun starting in Bois Caïman led by Boukman Dutty with the practice of Voodoo to declare war on not with the French, but with the whites that caused a massive slave revolt.
 In Cuba, several thousand French and Haitian-born French citizens sought refugee to escape the war and genocide of which 20,000 French, creoles and former slaves immigrated from Saint-Domingue to Cuba.
 In 1803, following Toussaint's death in Fort de Joux in France by Napoleon's forces, Dessalines had manage to defeat the French for once more with a famous Haitian victory at the Battle of Vertières.
 On 1 January 1804, Saint-Domingue finally achieved independence from France and renamed the country as Ayiti meaning "Land of High Mountains", Haiti became the world's first and oldest black-led republic in the world, the first country in the Caribbean, the first in the Greater Antilles, the first nation to abolish slavery and the first state in Caribbean as a whole as well as the second oldest independent republic in the modern-era after the United States.
 Cuba's slaveholders were concerned that Haiti's independence would threaten their maritime trade and their profits from the slave trade.
 After the revolution in Haiti, Cuba was able to take advantage of the implosion of former Saint-Domingue's sugar industry.
 In 1886, slavery was finally abolished after Cuba stopped officially participating in the slave trade back in 1867 which led the Spanish Cortes passed the "Preparatory Law for the Abolition of Slavery in the Spanish Antilles".
 This law, also known as the vientres libres law, freed children born in 1870 or later and freed slaves who were 60 or older.
 Cuba had declared independence from Spain on 10 December 1898 and the United States on 20 May 1902 after the Spanish–American War concluded.
 The United States occupation of Haiti had lasted until the American troops had left Haiti to become independent in 1934.
 Haiti and Cuba have both been ruled by dictators, including François Duvalier (Papa Doc) of the Duvalier government in Haiti and Fulgencio Batista (El Hombre) became "El Presidente" in Cuba.
 The United States supported these dictatorships at different times, in part to counter the spread of communism.
 Batista's fascist government was sabotaged by Fidel Castro and the 26th of July Movement as they entered and captured the capital on New Year's Day 1959 which marked the Triumph of the Revolution.